essteer/unga-resolutions/README.md

 A full list of name conversions is contained within the table below; the second column contains member state names exactly as obtained from the original dataset.

-Finally, the conversions in the third column have been made based on the principles outlined above, and do not reflect any political stance on my part.
+Finally, the conversions in the third column have been made based on the principles outlined above, and are not reflective of any political stance.
 Should any of these conversions be in error, corrections are welcome.

 | #   | Name on UNGA voting Record                  | Name used in this dataset | Note                         |
 | --- | ------------------------------------------- | ------------------------- | ---------------------------- |